 Aalto University, Department of Information and Computer Science

-Our approach is based on translating an answer set program into a theory in difference logic and then computing stable models for the program indirectly by finding models for the translation.
+Our approach is based on translating an answer set program into a set of propositional clauses and then computing stable models for the program indirectly by finding models for the translation.
+The second version of the translator (a.k.a lp2sat2) incorporates an improved translation based on ranking constraints that were used to translate answer set programs into difference logic.
 Overall, the computation takes place in the following steps:

 - gringo (version 3.0.3) grounds the encoding and problem instance.